Team5924/training-resources/precision-machining.md

 ### reamer

-A reamer is used for making very precise holes.
-We usually use a reamer for making pressfits.
+a reamer is used for making very precise holes. we usually use a reamer for making pressfits.

 ### twist drill

-A twist drill is the type of drill bit that is commonly used in hand drills.
+a twist drill is the type of drill bit that is commonly used in hand drills.

 ### drill chuck

+the drill chuck is used to hold drill bits

 ### end mill

-End mills are used in the mill for most operations.
-They can face, bore, and do many more operations.
+end mills are used in the mill for most operations. they can face, bore, and do many more operations.

 ### parting tool

+see parting operation

 ### parallels

+parallels are metal blocks with precisely ground surfaces. they keep work clamped in a vise parallel and raised

 ### vise

+the work is clamped in a vise or multiple vises. usually a long tube will be clamped with two or more vises.

+the vise contains known reference surfaces, such as the fixed jaw.

 ### indicator

+an indicator is a precise measuring tool

 ## opeations

 ### facing

+cutting a face onto the work

 ### drilling

+drilling a hole

 ### parting

+parting is done on a lathe with a parting tool. parting is the act of cutting a piece of the work at a specific length